jeeliz/jeelizFaceFilter/README.md

 * If `WebGL2` is not available but `WebGL1`, we require either `OES_TEXTURE_FLOAT` extension or `OES_TEXTURE_HALF_FLOAT` extension,
 * If `WebGL2` is not available, and if `WebGL1` is not available or neither `OES_TEXTURE_FLOAT` or `OES_HALF_TEXTURE_FLOAT` are implemented, the user is not compatible.

-In all cases, WebRTC should be implemented in the web browser, otherwise FaceFilter API will not be able to get the webcam video feed.
-Here are the compatibility tables from [caniuse.com](https://caniuse.com/) here: [WebGL1](https://caniuse.com/#feat=webgl), [WebGL2](https://caniuse.com/#feat=webgl2), [WebRTC](https://caniuse.com/#feat=stream).

 If a compatibility error occurred, please post an issue on this repository.
-If this is a problem with the webcam access, please first retry after closing all applications which could use the camera (Skype, Messenger, other browser tabs and windows, ...).
+If this is a problem with the camera access, please first retry after closing all applications which could use the camera (Skype, Messenger, other browser tabs and windows, ...).
 Please include:
 * the browser, the version of the browser, the operating system, the version of the operating system, the device model and the GPU if it is a desktop computer,
 * a screenshot of [webglreport.com - WebGL1](https://webglreport.com/?v=1) (about your `WebGL1` implementation),
 * a screenshot of [webglreport.com - WebGL2](https://webglreport.com/?v=2) (about your `WebGL2` implementation),